 iGaming Markets in Europe

-The iGaming markets in Europe have grown significantly in the last ten years.
+The iGaming markets in Europe have grown a lot in the last ten years.
 This growth is due to changes in people’s preferences and new technology.
 Now, more countries are making online gambling safer and more regulated.

 Rules have helped make a lot of money and keep gaming safe in the UK, Germany, and Italy.
-France is thinking about letting online casinos, too.
+France is thinking about letting online casinos in, too.
 In 2023, unregulated sites in France made between €748 million and €1.5 billion, showing the need for rules.

 Looking ahead, countries like the Netherlands and Sweden are focusing on keeping players safe and making money.
-The European market is expected to grow significantly, reaching USD 153.21 billion by 2029.
+The European market is expected to grow a lot, reaching USD 153.21 billion by 2029.
 Thanks to companies like Kindred, new tech like virtual reality and blockchain is making games better.

 Current State of Online Gambling in Europe